You made yourself a plan.

 You want to make a living in Data Science.

-Well, why are you applying for a data science job then?
+Well, why aren’t you applying for a data science job then?
 There are tons of them right now, as we all know data science is hot right now.

 You tell me that you want to create a valuable, repeatable and scalable business model and you don’t want to trade time for money.

 I tell you that you could search for startups that are looking for a data science co-founder.
 Again, there are many opportunities right now.

 You tell me that you don’t want that.
 You want instead build up a small bootstrapped business with NO co-founders and NO investors.

 I think you are a dreamer and your idea is a bit crazy.
 However, the more I think about it, the more I like the idea.

 Let’s brainstorm some data science product ideas you could do as a single person entrepreneur.